 Conscious Sedation Dentists are Licensed and Experienced

-Dr. Sheryl Radin, Dr. Ross Levine, and Dr. Bari Levine are experts in oral conscious sedation exclusively for children.
+Dr. Sheryl Radin and Dr. Ross Levine are experts in oral conscious sedation exclusively for children.
 In order to provide in-office oral conscious sedation, you must be specifically trained to perform these procedures and state-licensed.
 We have safely sedated thousands of children, allowing us to provide high-quality dental treatment while preventing a trip to a surgery center for general anesthesia.

 Preparing for the Oral Sedation Medicine